NOTE: this is an old set of note, and it is of quite bad quality, it should be completely rewritten.

 Logistic function

-Where $\beta$ and $\mu$ are parameters of the distribution.
+Where and are parameters of the distribution.

 Cauchy distribution